Back

 Nearby vendors

-Local shop
+• Local shop

-Bakery
+• Bakery

-Local market
+• Local market

-Local markets providing fresh ingredients for cooking
+Local markets providing fresh ingredients used in communal cooking

 Activities